DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

         -addext "subjectAltName = DNS:mycompany.com"
 ```

->Note:  You can use -addext only with actual OpenSSL, not LibreSSL (yet).
+>Note:  You can use -addext only with actual OpenSSL, not with LibreSSL (yet).

 2. Create a Kubernetes secret with the certificate.